 Be sure to bring cash.
 Credit cards are not accepted at the ticket office or on board the Dolly Steamboat.

 Canyon Lake is a popular recreation area: We saw fishing boats, speedboats, pontoons, kayaks, and even a couple of paddle boards.

-You can join them on your own Canyon Lake cruise!
+You can join them on your own Canyon Lake (small boat) cruise!

 As described above, the lake has several public recreation areas where you can launch a boat.